Quick Answer

 Run an include/exclude check before you calculate.
 Include foreign income taxes, war profits taxes, excess profits taxes, or taxes in lieu of those taxes.
 Exclude VAT, sales taxes, property taxes, and amounts you did not legally owe or can recover by refund.
 For each included item, keep records showing the foreign country (or U.S. possession), related foreign income, and your share of foreign taxes paid.
 Keep excluded levies in a separate folder so they do not get pulled into Form 1116 support.

 Follow a clean FTC process.
 Categorize income by Form 1116 basket, prepare separate Form 1116s by category, map each foreign tax amount to the matching category, convert and report in U.S. dollars, apply the FTC limitation, then validate carryback and carryforward treatment.
-Add current rule detail after verification.
+Verify current rule details in the official IRS instructions or with a tax advisor before you rely on them.
 If you use the simplified path for no more than $300 of foreign taxes, or $600 if filing jointly, confirm all eligibility conditions first because that election does not allow carrybacks or carryovers for that year.

 Check long-term fit before filing.
 FTC can be stronger for longer-range planning because unused credit above the limitation may be carried back one year and forward up to 10 years under IRS rules.
 If retirement contribution planning matters, verify IRA compensation treatment directly instead of assuming FEIE or FTC settles it by itself.
 Talk to a cross-border tax professional when you have multi-country income, entity structures, foreign and U.S. tax-year mismatch, treaty-dependent outcomes, or uncertainty in category allocation and Schedule B carryovers.